p0/claude-code-prompts/tools/Read.md

 - Results are returned using cat -n format, with line numbers starting at 1
 - This tool allows Claude Code to read images (eg PNG, JPG, etc).
 When reading an image file the contents are presented visually as Claude Code is a multimodal LLM.
 - This tool can read PDF files (.pdf).
 PDFs are processed page by page, extracting both text and visual content for analysis.
-- For Jupyter notebooks (.ipynb files), use the NotebookRead instead
+- This tool can read Jupyter notebooks (.ipynb files) and returns all cells with their outputs, combining code, text, and visualizations.
 - You have the capability to call multiple tools in a single response.
 It is always better to speculatively read multiple files as a batch that are potentially useful.
 - You will regularly be asked to read screenshots.
 If the user provides a path to a screenshot ALWAYS use this tool to view the file at the path.
 This tool will work with all temporary file paths like /var/folders/123/abc/T/TemporaryItems/NSIRD_screencaptureui_ZfB1tD/Screenshot.png
 - If you read a file that exists but has empty contents you will receive a system reminder warning in place of file contents.